London Buses route SL4: Operation

 The route operates at a frequency of a bus every eight minutes on weekdays and every 15 minutes on weekends.

 Like all bus services using the Silvertown Tunnel, the service is operated using zero emission battery electric buses.
-The service will be free to use for all passengers until at least April 2026.
+Originally, the service was to be free to use for all passengers until at least April 2026.
+In February 2026, this was extended by a further seven weeks with free travel applying until the end of 26 May 2026.